A lot or a little?

 What parents need to know

-Parents need to know that this animated adaptation of the classic children's picture book is fairly faithful to the book's premise, which follows a baby bat who's separated from her family.
+Parents need to know that Stellaluna is an animated adaptation of the classic children's picture book.
+It's fairly faithful to the book's premise, which follows a baby bat who's separated from her family.
 Younger kids, especially preschoolers, might be frightened when the owl chases the bats and Stellaluna falls away from her mother.
 Baby birds are mean to Stellaluna, but they eventually learn to respect Stellaluna as a fruit bat, not a "weird" bird.
 In addition to teaching kids about birds and bats, the movie encourages kids to treat each other fairly and appreciate one other's differences.

 What's the story?

 Based on Jannell Cannon's beloved children's book, STELLALUNA follows a baby fruit bat (voiced by Chiara Zanni) who becomes separated from her mother's grasp when an owl chases after their family of Flying Foxes.
 After landing near a nest, a mother bird takes in Stellaluna but tries to repress her differences.
 At first the baby birds are mean to Stellaluna, and she questions her ability to fit in with her bird foster family.
 But eventually she discovers the truth about her roots and where she belongs.

 Like most picture book adaptations, the charming movie is padded with songs and extra characters to fill out the simple plot.
 Those expecting a page-for-page filmed version of the book might be surprised at some of the characters' personality differences, but the fundamental story is the same: Stellaluna is "upside down" living with her new bird family, and she doesn't know why she's compelled to do things that are so un-bird like.